 As future leaders of our community, students are expected to dress in business casual attire as detailed below.
 Students will abide by the Student Attire Guidelines when attending all school-related functions both at home and away from campus.
 The Administration will assist faculty and be the final resource in determining the appropriateness of a student's school attire.
-Students are expected to arrive on campus properly dressed and remain so throughout the school day.
-Students improperly dressed will be sent to the Division Dean's office where they will call their parents, request appropriate clothing, and remain in the office until the appropriate clothing arrives.
+Students are expected to arrive on campus properly dressed and remain so throughout the school day - this includes exam and half days unless otherwise stated by the division Dean or Head of School.
+Students who are improperly dressed will be sent to the Division Dean's office where they will call their parents, request appropriate clothing, and remain in the office until the appropriate clothing arrives.
 Below is a list of the Dos and Don'ts for dress code in the upper school: